rwinright/JS-Invaders/README.md

 - Z to switch your bullets
   * Green bullets are truthy
   * Red bullets are falsy

+ #### For development purposes:
+- D will open the debug mode
+ - The player's DX and DY (Player's directional velocity) is show in the top-left.
+ - The mouse X and Y pointer positioning will be shown hovering next to the mouse itself.

  ## For anyone looking to contribute or just run the game